Eleonore9/text_analysis/README.md

 Progress:
 --------
 * Letters: basic use of NumPy and Matplotlib to plot letters frequencies in Alice in Wonderland.
-Currently improving "count_words_letters_class.py" so the notebook is broken but it used to display as follows:
+It currently displays as follows:
 ![plotting_letters_frequencies] (https://raw.github.com/Eleonore9/text_analysis/master/text_analysis.png)
 * Words: basic script for counts and frequencies.
 On hold until the part on "Letter" is over.